marijnh/Eloquent-JavaScript/14_dom.md

 {{id sin_cos}}

 Moving in ((circle))s is done using the trigonometry functions `Math.cos` and `Math.sin`.
-For those who aren't familiar with these, I'll briefly introduce them since we will occasionally use them in this book.
+For those who aren't familiar with these, I'll briefly introduce them, since we will occasionally use them in this book.

 {{index coordinates, pi}}